saurabhkadu777/my-viper-project/README.md

 - EPSS score (probability of exploitation)
 - CISA KEV status (with a customizable boost factor)
 - Microsoft severity rating (Critical, Important, Moderate, Low)
+- Public exploit availability (with a customizable boost factor)

 The weights for each factor can be configured via environment variables:
 - `RISK_WEIGHT_GEMINI` (default: 0.4)